Berkshire

 2019-0350 24 Oct 2019

-Highways England Ford UK
+Ford UK Highways England

 Road (Highways Safety) related deaths

-Concerns summary Ford's vehicle design should include fault code provision for engine shutdowns caused by the DMF protection system, and the manufacturer has yet to conduct a forensic examination to identify relevant faults.
+Concerns summary (AI summary) Ford's vehicle design should include fault code provision for engine shutdowns caused by the DMF protection system, and the manufacturer has yet to conduct a forensic examination to identify relevant faults.

 All Responded